 First, the reporting about the intervention can be improved.
 Because many contract farming arrangements imply the adoption of new inputs, new crops, and new ways of horizontal coordination (farmer groups), the effect of the 'contract farming' could likewise be framed as the result of 'new inputs', 'access to credit' or 'collective marketing', without changing the empirical analysis, but making the fact that a contract is involved an irrelevant detail.
 A better specification of the services provided by the firm to the farmer, and (quasi) experimental research with varying services packages in each empirical instance, would help to disentangle the effects and help to better identify the drivers and mechanisms of effectiveness in each contractual arrangement.
 In most studies selected in this review, the emphasis in the texts was on the econometric methods used to derive income effect estimates, whereas the description of the services, incentives and contractual clauses of these arrangements lacked sufficient detail, and there was no data on the drop-out or step-in dynamics of farmers.
-Although econometric rigour is valuable, we noticed that the literature often focused more on the econometric methods used than the description of the services provided under the contracts.
+Although econometric methods used than the description of the services provided under the contracts.